confluentinc/csid-jms-bridge/astrodocs/src/content/docs/guides/installation.md

 #### High Availability and Failover

-The JMS-Bridge allows servers to be linked together as live - backup groups where each live server can have 1 or more backup servers.
+The JMS-Bridge allows servers to be linked together as live - backup groups where each live server can have one or more backup servers.
 A backup server is owned by only one live server.
 Backup servers are not operational until failover occurs, however 1 chosen backup, which will be in passive mode, announces its status and waits to take over the live servers work
 Before failover, only the live server is serving the Apache ActiveMQ Artemis clients while the backup servers remain passive or awaiting to become a backup server.
 When a live server crashes or is brought down in the correct mode, the backup server currently in passive mode will become live and another backup server will become passive.
 If a live server restarts after a failover then it will have priority and be the next server to become live when the current live server goes down, if the current live server is configured to allow automatic failback then it will detect the live server coming back up and automatically stop.

 Due to the addition of Kafka as a storage mechanism for the JMS Bridge, only one option is currently supported for high availability in contrast to traditional ActiveMQ.